MintzyG/MyMonoRepo/Rivera/Sorting-Algs/Quicksort/README.md

 # Why this exists:

-  This is an univeristy assignment to just simply create quick-sort
+  This is an univeristy assignment to code quick-sort

 ## What did I do/learn?